HedvigInsurance/android/README.md

     - `app/src/${debug|staging|release}/res/values/mixpanel.xml`
 4. Acquire Shake credentials (you can find them in 1Password), place in the following paths:
     - `app/src/${debug|staging}/res/values/shake.xml`
+5. Acquire Customer.io credentials (you can find them in 1Password), place in the following paths:
+  - `app/src/${debug|staging}/res/values/customerio.xml`
-5. Acquire gradle.properties which contain a token for Github Packages authentication.
+6. Acquire gradle.properties which contain a token for Github Packages authentication.
    Generate your own at GitHub > Settings > Developer Settings > PAT > Tokens (Classic) > Generate New Token > Give the read:packages permission
    Append (or create) your global gradle.properties in:
     - `~/.gradle/gradle.properties`
    Look inside [ci-github-packages-properties](scripts/ci-github-packages-properties.sh) for inspiration.
-6. Download the schema (required to consume any changes in schema as well):
+7. Download the schema (required to consume any changes in schema as well):
     `./gradlew :apollo:downloadGiraffeApolloSchemaFromIntrospection`
-7. Download lokalise translations (required to consume latest translations as well):
+8. Download lokalise translations (required to consume latest translations as well):
     `./gradlew :core-resources:downloadStrings`
-8. Build and install via Android Studio
+9. Build and install via Android Studio

 ## Formatting